natesales/q/README.md

 ### Feature Comparison

-How does it compare to other DNS clients?

 #### DNS Transport Protocols

 | Protocol                                                     |  q  | doggo | dog | kdig | dig | drill |